Evaluating Language Models' Evaluations of Games: Methods

 \subsection{Evaluations over novel games}

-We focus on the $121$ two-player competitive strategy games playable on a grid from~\cite{zhang2024peopleusefastgoaldirected} and~\cite{collins2025intuitivegamer}.
-Games span a range of variants of Tic-Tac-Toe (see Appendix~\ref{sec:games}).
+We focus on the $121$ two-player competitive strategy games playable on a grid from~\cite{collins2025people}.
+Games span a range of variants of Tic-Tac-Toe (see Appendix~\ref{sec:games}), most of which are novel in that they have not been publicly proposed before and therefore are both unlikely to have been played by people before and unlikely to be in the model' training data.
+While these games do represent a restricted space of the possible games one may play, many are strategically rich, capturing many hallmarks of real decision making and planning problems people face.
+And already, this set already pushes productively away from the dominant focus in AI and psychology on one game at a time (e.g., Chess, Go, Diplomacy; see Appendix~\ref{sec:addtl-related-work}).
 Approximately $20$ people evaluated each game per query (expected value and expected funness), totaling over $450$ participants.
 People evaluated each game as ``novices'' \textit{before} any actual play.